rayriffy/elysia-rate-limit/README.md

 Default: `rate-limit reached`

-Message to be sent when rate limit was reached
+Message to be sent when the rate limit was reached

+### scoping

+`'global' | 'local'`

+Default: `'global'`

+Sometimes you may want
+to only apply rate limit plugin to curtain Elysia instance.
+This option will allow you
+to choose scope `local` apply to only current instance and descendant only.
+But by default,
+rate limit plugin will apply to all instances that apply the plugin.

 ### generator